Your company's digital reputation can influence would-be customers. Here's how to make sure you make the right first impression online.

 How search engines impact your online reputation

-According to netmarketshare.com, Google has a market share of 70% and 90% on desktop and mobile/tablets respectively.
-Internetlivestats.com shows that there are around 65,427 Google searches per second or 5.6 billion searches per day, which means that approximately 75% of world population, per capita, makes at least one Google search every day.
+Google has a market share of 70% and 90% on desktop and mobile/tablets, respectively.
+There are about 65,427 Google searches per second, or 5.6 billion searches per day, which means that approximately 75% of world population, per capita, makes at least one Google search every day.

-These online searches can be about anything, including a company’s business, partners, management and so on.
-Whenever someone searches about a company's name, product or management, a set of search engine result pages (SERPs) appears.
+These online searches can be about anything, including a company's business, partners, management and so on.
+Whenever someone searches about a company's name, product or management, a set of SERPs appears.
 The information contained on the first page will tell a story about the company.
 If there are positive links, then people researching are more likely to assume that the company is trustworthy, while any negative links can potentially raise doubts and erode trust.
-[Are you looking for reputation management software?
-Check out the business.com best picks and reviews.]

 Generally, the information consumers find will have an anchoring bias, which can influence their decision-making process.
 In other words, internet users will place greater importance on what they read on page 1.
 If a positive search result becomes an anchor, it will be beneficial for the company.
 However, if it is negative, then it will likely harm the reputation of an individual or detract from the perception of the business.

 Defamatory content may also be found through blogs of online aggregator websites, including Forbes and Reddit.
-The negative results can appear from past or current allegations against the company at large or specific members of the executive management team.
-The company could be named in an allegation without being at fault or have been found innocent of charges, but older website links with select key words continue to appear and resurface.
+The negative results can appear from past or current allegations against the company or specific members of the executive management team.
+The company could be named in an allegation without being at fault or have been found innocent of charges, but older website links with select keywords continue to appear and resurface.

 There are a number of strategies to repair a digital reputation.
 Dedicated internal team members may not have the knowledge to address these issues.
 Depending on the situation, expertise offered by professional advisers may be required to suppress the negative search results, and where possible, remove the content.